Let's chat: the informal bio

 However, the linking themes through my years on this planet so far include:

-- Helping others work more efficiently and pursue important, meaningful goals.
+- Helping others work more efficiently and mindfully to pursue important, meaningful goals.

 - Inspiring women to tackle both inner and outer clutter, to create both space and clarity.